polvora/SteamCore/README.md

 #SteamCore

+_If you see a bug, want to add a new feature or want me to make a change, you should create an issue [here](https://bitbucket.org/Polvora/steamcore/issues/new)._

 Sourcemod natives that extends the functionality of Pawn to interact with common Steam functions.

 This is not an actual plugin, it's a library for other plugins to work and it doesn't interact directly with players in servers.